 The Cabinet of Dr. Caligari (1920) Director: Robert Wiene

-The screenplay for this powerful film was written by Hans Janowitz and Carl Mayer, both Bohemian and Austrian/Jewish German writers.
-It was initially intended. to be an indictment of. the German government for their role in World War I. The story apparently came to Janowitz one evening when he was walking through a fair/carnival one night in Hamburg, Germany, when he heard laughter and suddenly a young girl ran by, disappearing into the bushes.
-He also saw a strange man lurking in the shadows.
-Later, he read in the newspaper that a girl matching the one he saw had been murdered near his location.
-Thus, the plot of one of the first horror films was developed around the disappearance of a young girl.
-It was released in Germany post World War I and is considered a classic of German Expressionism.
-Before the release of the film, mysterious posters reading “Du muss Caligari warden” (you must become Caligari) began popping up all over Germany in a flash of guerrilla marketing.
+The screenplay was written by Hans Janowitz and Carl Mayer, both Bohemian and Austrian/Jewish German writers.
+It was initially intended. to be an indictment of. the German government for their role in World War I. The story apparently came to Janowitz one evening when he was walking through a fair in Hamburg, Germany when he heard laughter and suddenly a young girl ran by and disappeared into the bushes.
+He then also saw a strange man lurking in the shadows behind her.
+Later, he read in the newspaper about a girl (perhaps the one he saw) who had been murdered at that very same carnival.
+Thus, the plot of one of the first truly incredible horror films was formed based on the disappearance of a young girl.
+It was released in Weimar Germany during the jaded malaise following the First World War, but before the release of the film, mysterious posters reading “Du muss Caligari warden” (or “you must become Caligari”) began popping up all over Germany in a flash of guerrilla marketing.

-The Cabinet of Dr. Caligari opens with a man named Francis and an elderly friend sitting on a bench in a wilderness.
+The Cabinet of Dr. Caligari opens with a man named Francis and an elderly friend sitting beside one another on a bench in a forested wilderness.
 A ghostly woman walks by and Francis says the apparition is his fiancé.
-He proceeds to tell a harrowing story of the two of them.
+He proceeds to tell a harrowing story.
 The first title reads “Spirits surround us on every side…they have driven me from hearth and home, from wife and child.”